Taiwing/ft_traceroute/README.md

 sudo ./ft_traceroute example.com
 ```

+As shown above this program needs sudo rights.
+This is because ft\_traceroute
+uses raw sockets to read ICMP responses.

 ## Usage

 ft\_traceroute sends UDP probe packets by batches starting with a ttl of 1 and